soupslurpr/BeauTyXT/docs/architecture.md

 disables shared isolated processes, and exposes a narrow Binder interface.
 Every binding uses `bindIsolatedService` with a new opaque random instance name;
 the manifest's process names identify roles, not shared worker instances.
-Import, export, Markdown, and transfer operations own fresh bindings.
+Import, export, Markdown, and individual transfer operations own fresh bindings.
+A foreground QR scanner prepares one private transfer worker and reuses it for sequential camera frames within that scan.
+Success, cancellation, or leaving the foreground releases it; reopening or resuming scanning gets a new worker.
+Worker/protocol failures also replace the instance.
+QR encoding and NFC operations never borrow a scanner's worker.
 Math and diagram clients may reuse their own healthy instance within one document's preview or print preparation, never across document clients.
 Closing one binding cannot cancel or occupy a different document's worker.
 Multiple open documents can therefore use the same role concurrently, at the cost of separate process startup and memory.
 Unbinding releases the operation's worker;